Sumeyye's page

 About

-I’m a lecturer at Ankara Yıldırım Beyazıt University.
+I’m an assistant professor of economics at Ankara Yıldırım Beyazıt University.
 I received my PhD from University of California, Santa Barbara.

-My primary research interests are in the fields macroeconomics, household finance, healthcare, applied microeconomics and behavioral macroeconomics.
+My research interests are in household finance, macroeconomics, healthcare, and applied microeconometrics.

 Curriculum Vitae: CV